nvidia-cosmos/cosmos-predict2/documentations/inference_video2world.md

 ### Long Video Generation

-In the Video2World single forward pass, we generate .
+In a single forward pass of the Video2World model, we only generate one chunk of video.
+To generate longer videos of multiple chunks, we support long video generation in an auto-regressive inference manner.
+The idea is to

 ```bash
 # Set the input prompt